JAlcocerT/JAlcocerT/content/blog/entrep-slidev.md

 url: 'make-slidev'
 ---

+**TL;DR** I found out a great web app that edits markdown in live time and wanted to combine it with SliDev for PPT Generation.

+**Intro**

-I was *bikeshedding* and found out this grear project:
+I was *bikeshedding* and found out this great project:

 * https://github.com/ShaanCoding/makeread.me